How to Improve Your HRV: 10 Science-Backed Methods

 Practical doses from the research:

-- 2–3 grams of combined EPA/DHA daily — the dose range used in most positive studies
+- 2–3 grams of combined EPA/DHA daily — the dose range used in most positive studies; higher doses (~3.4 g) show the clearest effect

 - Fatty fish (salmon, mackerel, sardines) 2–3 times per week as a food-first approach